icshwi/e3training/workbook/chapter2.md

 ## The e3 environment

-In order to facilitate the development process, e3 supports using multiple EPICS environments dynamically.
+In order to facilitate the development process, e3 supports using multiple EPICS environments.
 In order words, you can set the environment for a specific terminal by sourcing the relevant `setE3Env.bash`.

-Using a default configuration (e.g. base 3.15.5 with require 3.0.5 installed at `/epics`) the full path for this script would then be `/epics/base-3.15.5/require/3.0.5/bin/setE3Env.bash`.
+Using a default configuration (presently base 3.15.5 with require 3.0.5 installed at `/epics`) the full path for this script would then be `/epics/base-3.15.5/require/3.0.5/bin/setE3Env.bash`.

 For your convenience, the e3 building system---at the end of installation procedure of require and modules---creates a utility script within the `tools/` directory called `setenv`: